How to Help Your Child Sleep Alone Without Anxiety

 * Your email address will not be shared with anyone.

-Dr Mark Lauderdale is a child psychiatrist in private practice in Victoria BC, Canada.
-He has had over 30 years experience working with children and adolescents using a variety of therapeutic methods including psychotherapy, hypnotherapy, Eye Movement and Desensitization and Reprocessing (EMDR), Cognitive Behavior Therapy (CBT), motivational psychology, medication and family therapy.
-He specializes in helping children with fears and anxiety disorders.
+Dr. Lauderdale has had over 35 years experience in private practice working with children and adolescents using a variety of therapeutic methods including psychotherapy, hypnotherapy, Eye Movement and Desensitization and Reprocessing (EMDR), Cognitive Behavior Therapy (CBT), motivational psychology, medication and family therapy.
+He has specialized in helping children with fears and anxiety disorders.

-Copyright © 2020 by W. Mark Lauderdale MD FRCPC
+Copyright © 2022 by W. Mark Lauderdale MD

 All rights reserved.